How Do You Register a Boat?

 Step 5: Display Your Registration Number

-- At least 3 inches tall (block letters)
+- Block letters and numbers at least 3 inches tall

 Online vs. In-Person Registration